DevMaestroHQ/SRMS2.0/replit.md

 ## Overview

-This is a full-stack web application for managing university student results, built with a React frontend and Express.js backend.
-The system allows students to search for their exam results and provides an admin interface for uploading and managing marksheet documents with OCR processing capabilities.
+This is a full-stack web application for managing university student verification, built with a React frontend and Express.js backend.
+The system allows students to search for their records and provides an admin interface for uploading and processing student images with OCR text extraction to extract student names and T.U. registration numbers for verification purposes.

 ## User Preferences